atealxt/atealxt.github.io/_posts/2016-12-11-redis-pattern-rate-limiter.md

 Redis Module
 </h3>

-Redis 4.0 (currently in Beta) will introduce a new feature `Module`, is add-ons to extend write use cases in native scope.
+Redis 4.0 (currently in Beta) will introduce a new feature `Module`, is add-ons to extend write use cases in native scope. <br />
 Currently there is already have one for rate limiter implementation at [brandur/redis-cell](https://github.com/brandur/redis-cell), which you can keep eye on it.